 Disability insurance protects people from income loss if they no longer have the ability to work due to an accident, degenerative illness, or other disability.
 Disability insurance provides a monthly tax-free benefit payment (typically between 60-85% of your income) until you become fit to work again or the policy term ends.

 What is a disability rider?

-Disability riders are essentially add-ons to life insurance coverage.
+Disability riders are actually life insurance riders; optional add-ons to your coverage.
 There are two key types of disability rider: a Disability Waiver Rider, which eliminates the need for premium payments should the policyholder acquire a permanent disability from an accident or illness; and an Extreme Disability Rider, which provides access to a portion of one’s life insurance death benefit in cases of total permanent disability.